Special Topics: The Poem as Document|

 Spring 2012 not offered

 What is the relation between a poem and its context?
 What responsibility do poets have to represent the world they inhabit?
 To what extent can a poem--like a photograph or a documentary film--be representative of that world?
 What role does artifice play in the project of representing reality?
-What are the possibilities--and limitations-- of poetic form?
+What are the possibilities--and limitations--of poetic form?
 In this course we will discuss works that position themselves as documentary texts or objective records of their sociopolitical, economic, and/or eco-historical world.
-In addition to discussing and responding to the course texts, students will propose, complete, and revise their own semester-long creative projects.

 This course requires a substantial amount of creative and critical writing distributed throughout the semester; this work will culminate in the production of a long poem or series of poems.

 Required reading will include works by Walt Whitman, Claude McKay, William Carlos Williams, Aime Cesaire, Charles Reznikoff, Lorine Niedecker, Melvin Tolson, Ian Hamilton Finlay, Amiri Baraka, Theresa Cha, C. S. Giscombe, Brenda Coultas, Mark Nowak, and others.